Multisample DNA + Protein#

 1. metadata (add_metadata / del_metadata):

-• dictionary containing metrics of the assay
+• dictionary containing matrices of assay metrics

-2. row_attrs (add_row_attr / del_row_attr):
+3. row_attrs (add_row_attr / del_row_attr):

 • for all other keys, the values must be of the same length, i.e. match the number of barcodes